gundramleifert/CJK-decomposition/README.md

 ```
 The plot looks like that (see the four reduction steps described before):
 ![example file](example_decomposition.png "example file")
-The file _decompositions.txt_ contains the ~1600 raw character, its decomposed version and the full decomposition
+The file __decompositions.txt__ contains the 1608 raw characters, its decomposed version and the full decomposition
 ```
 [...]
 事	事	事